 What foods are most likely to make eczema worse?

 The foods most commonly found in both delayed and immediate reactions are cow’s milk, hen’s egg, wheat and peanuts.

 This is called perioral contact dermatitis.
-It is seen after eating acidic fruits and vegetables such as orange, tomato and strawberries and is one of the most common food reactions.
+It is seen after eating acidic fruits and vegetables like orange, tomato and strawberries and is one of the most common food reactions.
 If a food does this, it can be avoided.
-Allergy testing is not necessary in this situation.
+Allergy testing is not necessary.
 The foods may be avoided if the dermatitis around the mouth is severe, but if the reactions are very mild and disappear quickly, removal of the food from the diet is not needed.